 Volunteering For Oakland hosted events to help residents enroll for affordable healthcare coverage under the 2010 Affordable Care Act.
 During the 2013/2014 and 2014/2015 open enrollment periods, we helped over 1,000 get coverage.
-We are a Community Outreach Network Partner with Covered CA and work with the Alameda County Social Services for Medi-Cal enrollment.
+We were a Community Outreach Network Partner with Covered CA and worked with the Alameda County Social Services for Medi-Cal enrollment.

 We have held Volunteer Fairs annually since 2009.
 During those years we have introduced nearly 400 potential volunteers to the agencies that work with Oakland children and their families with a wide range of services, from tutoring to theatre, to family engagement.
 We have had very positive responses from the organizations that train and support the volunteers as well as from the volunteers themselves.
 Our contacts within this community have encouraged volunteerism beyond our scope, serving other needs in Oakland.

 The weeks before school begins can be hectic for a family new to the school district.
-VFO volunteers assist the district with the school enrollment process.
+VFO volunteers have assisted the district with the school enrollment process.

-In 2016, in partnership with the League of Women Voter, hundreds of residents were registered at festivals, supermarkets, clinics, churches, schools, music events, and other places where non-registered voters were likely.
+Since 2016, in partnership with the League of Women Voter, hundreds of residents were registered at festivals, supermarkets, clinics, churches, schools, music events, and other public place.

 At an Oakland Literacy Coalition Meeting several years ago, it was pointed out that one of the literacy issues many children faced was a lack of appropriate reading material in their homes.
 We held several book drives to try to help close this gap and a group of volunteers worked to refurbish unused libraries in the schools.
 VFO supported the goal of providing every OUSD student with access to a quality school library.
 This group is now known as Friends of Oakland Public School Libraries or FOPSL and has been awarded grants to continue its success.